-- Donor means an oocyte donor or sperm donor. (see "Oocyte Donor" for further explanation) - Educational in Nature means the primary purpose of any drug, device, medical treatment or procedure is to provide the patient with any training in matters that are other than directly medical. - Embryo means a fertilized egg that has begun cell division and has completed the preembryonic stage. - Embryo Transfer means the placement of the pre-embryo into the uterus or, in the case of zygote intrafallopian tube transfer, into the fallopian tube. - Emergency means the sudden, unexpected onset of a health condition with symptoms so severe that a prudent layperson, possessing an average knowledge of health and medicine, would believe that immediate medical care is required. - Enrollee, Covered Individual, Covered Person, Participant or Plan Participant means an eligible person under the Act who is enrolled in the Open Access III Plan. - Gamete means a reproductive cell.
-In a man, the gametes are sperm; in a woman, they are eggs or ova. - Gamete Intrafallopian Tube Transfer or GIFT means the direct transfer of a sperm/egg mixture into the fallopian tube.
-Fertilization takes place inside the tube. - Gender Dysphoria means a condition in which a person feels clinically significant distress because of a marked incongruence with that person's expressed/experienced gender and assigned gender. - Genetic Information means information about genes, gene products and inherited characteristics that may derive from an individual or a family member.
+- Donor an oocyte donor or sperm donor.
+See Oocyte Donor for more detail. - Educational in Nature the primary purpose of any drug, device, medical treatment or procedure is to provide the patient with any training in matters that are other than directly medical. - Embryo a fertilized egg that has begun cell division and has completed the pre-embryonic stage. - Embryo Transfer the placement of the pre-embryo into the uterus or, in the case of zygote intrafallopian tube transfer, into the fallopian tube. - Emergency the sudden, unexpected onset of a health condition with symptoms so severe that a prudent layperson, possessing an average knowledge of health and medicine, would believe that immediate medical care is required. - Enrollee, Covered Individual, Covered Person, Participant or Plan Participant an eligible person under the Act who is enrolled in the Open Access III Plan. - Gamete a reproductive cell.
+In a man, the gametes are sperm; in a woman, they are eggs or ova. - Gamete Intrafallopian Tube Transfer or GIFT the direct transfer of a sperm/egg mixture into the fallopian tube.
+Fertilization takes place inside the tube. - Gender Dysphoria a condition in which a person feels clinically significant distress because of a marked incongruence with that person's expressed/experienced gender and assigned gender. - Genetic Information information about genes, gene products and inherited characteristics that may derive from an individual or a family member.
 This includes information regarding carrier status and information derived from laboratory tests that identify mutations in specific genes or chromosomes, physical medical examinations, family histories and direct analysis of genes or chromosomes.
 With respect to an individual, genetic information includes information about the manifestation of a disease or disorder in the individual's family members.
-Genetic information also includes any request for or receipt of genetic services (including genetic testing, counseling or education), or participation in clinical research which includes genetic services, by the individual or any family members.
+Genetic information also includes any request for or receipt of genetic services (including genetic testing, counseling or education), or participation in clinical research which includes genetic services, by the individual or any family members. - HealthLink refers to HealthLink HMO and HealthLink PPO, provided however, that in connection with any contracted services or responsibilities of the claims administrator, such term only refers to HealthLink HMO. - HealthLink HMO or HealthLink HMO, Inc. the claims administrator and the HMO network administrator for plan participants who enroll in the Open Access III Program. - HealthLink PPO or HealthLink, Inc. the PPO network administrator and Medical Management program for participants who enroll in the Open Access III Program. - HMO Contracted Provider, HealthLink HMO Contracted Network Provider, HMO Contracted Network Provider, Tier I (HMO) Contracted Provider or Tier I Contracted Provider a contracted hospital, physician or other medical provider participating in the HealthLink HMO contracted provider network as designated by HealthLink HMO, Inc. from time to time.